eosswedenorg/thalos-docs/docs/running-the-server.md

 After executing these commands, the server should be up and running.
 You can check the logs at `/var/log/thalos.log` (unless specified otherwise in the configuration), or by running `sudo systemctl status thalos-server`.

+> TIP: if you want to modify the arguments passed to thalos-server when starting via systemd, look in the `/etc/sysconfig/thalos-server` file